jaanga/terrain-r2/faq.md

 Most vertices in the second mesh are well above or below the 6371 radius.
 But a good number especially near the seashore are close enough to sea level that shimmering occurs

-A technical term for is that this is a [race condition]
+A technical term for this issue is [race condition]( http://en.wikipedia.org/wiki/Race_condition ).

 ### _Why are Greenland and Antarctica bright red?_